 “Copied your files” can be many things

-The contents of the file are simply read from the disk and then used somehow: perhaps as input to a program, perhaps displayed on the screen, or perhaps copied to another location.
+The contents of the file are read from the disk and then used somehow: perhaps as input to a program, displayed on the screen, or copied to another location.

 “Last accessed” isn’t helpful

-There may be a property associated with the files on your hard disk called “Last accessed”.
-Like the “Last modified” date and time associated with the file, “Last accessed” is intended to indicate when the file was last used (or copied or read, since those are all the same).
+Many files have a property associated with them called “Last accessed”.
+Like the “Last modified” date and time associated with the file, “Last accessed” should indicate when the file was last used (or copied or read, since those are all the same to the computer).

 • It’s only present on some filesystems, like NTFS.
 If your disk is formatted with any of the FAT filesystems, for example, then the property isn’t present at all.

 • Files are being accessed all the time.
-Be it the system-search indexing service, your anti-malware tools, or other services running on your machine, the “Last accessed” time on a file could be set to something recent for a variety of reasons that have nothing to do with what you or anyone else actually did.
+Be it the system-search indexing service, your anti-malware tools, or other services running on your machine, the “Last accessed” time on a file changes for a variety of reasons that have nothing to do with what you or anyone else did.

 Auditing could help, but not really

-As I’ve discussed in earlier articles, Windows includes an extensive security auditing feature that can be used to track what programs are run on your machine.
-My belief is that auditing could be enabled to record additional information, such as what files were accessed, and perhaps by what program.
+As I’ve discussed in earlier articles, Windows includes an extensive security auditing feature that can track what programs are run on your machine.
+I believe you could enable auditing to record additional information, such as what files were accessed and perhaps by what program.

 • Auditing must be enabled before you need it; it cannot recover information that was not recorded.